Skip to main content

 This means that a standard discount code or limited-time offer carries less urgency than it would in a consumer goods context.
 What works instead is a combination of a clear financial incentive paired with a longer-term value narrative.
 The energy supplier promotional campaign that wins is one that reduces the perceived switching cost and gives the customer confidence they are making a rational, rewarding decision.

-The five strategies below are built around that principle.
+The five strategies below are built around that principle, each illustrated with a campaign that is live in the market today.

 For the customer, the credit is tangible, immediate, and easy to understand.
 For the supplier, it locks in the most valuable billing behaviour from the outset.
 Customers who pay by direct debit churn at significantly lower rates than those who pay manually, making the investment in the credit worthwhile over a 12-month horizon.